 WHEN SHOULD YOU TRANSITION BABY TO THE CRIB FROM THE ROCK N’PLAY?

-Start with the last nap of the day.
+My advice, start with the last nap of the day.
 I did this so if his sleep was disrupted, we could survive with an early bedtime or cluster feeding.
 For this nap, I placed him in his crib.
-Once he got used to this nap in the crib, I moved to the second nap of the day.
-This took about three days.
-He took about three more days with the second nap, so about a week to get through two naps of the day.
+Once he got used to this nap in the crib, I moved up to the next nap and so on.
+It took us almost two weeks before all day sleep was a go in the crib.

-Once I felt like we were good with naps, we moved to nighttime.
+Once I felt like he fell asleep with ease in the crib we moved to nighttime.
 He did it with no problem at that point.